 Self-growth and alone time

 Focusing on your self-development is crucial to becoming a well-rounded individual.
-Not being in school anymore doesn’t mean you should stop learning and if you’re in school it’s important to expand your knowledge and horizons beyond what you’re being taught.
+It is important to keep learning and reading to expand your knowledge and perspectives to new horizons.
 When you focus on self-growth both socially and intellectually, you start to form well-rounded opinions on social issues, politics etc. Your interests begin to expand and you pick up new hobbies, read more books and start to sound more like an adult.
 Carving out alone time for yourself is crucial for meditation, prayer, or reflection.
-Reflecting on your day, planning the day ahead and being mindful of your emotions.

 Have you made any of these changes in your life or are you currently going through one?
 Share your thoughts below.